leeftk/Establishments/README.txt

 (Verse 1)
 yea
-My pockets full of virtues (really need to pronounce this clearly cause it sounds like you say 'verses') Ive been living off of these verses
+My pockets full of virtues
+Ive been living off of these verses
 Packing backpacks with my fears
 As I rocket across oceans